CrowdStrike/falcon-helm/README.md

    make deploy IMG=quay.io/crowdstrike/falcon-helm-operator:latest
    ```

-2. Customize the Helm operator deployment by adding your CID and configuring the
+2. Customize the Helm operator deployment by adding your Crowdstrike Customer ID (CID), configuring the
-   registry containing the Falcon sensor in
+   registry containing the Falcon sensor, and any other sensor configurations in
    `config/samples/crowdstrike_v1alpha1_falconsensor.yaml`.

 3. Apply the customized Helm operator resource
    ```